 Four hours.
 Same as ECO 3320.
 Prerequisite: MAT 2022 or its equivalent or permission of the instructor.
-Mathematical statistical tools for managerial analysis, research, and decision making.
-Data collection and presentation, hypothesis testing, regression analysis, time series analysis and forecasting.
+Mathematical statistical tools for managerial analysis, research, and decision making, data collection and presentation, multivariable hypothesis testing, regression analysis, time series analysis, forecasting, decision analysis, inventory management, modeling and simulation, and project management.